 rené's utility-first approach provides flexible building blocks that can be combined to create complex layouts. when needed, inline styles are supported for specific customizations without breaking the system's consistency.

-<div class="box-l row gap-m padding-l" style="max-width: 600px">
+<div class="flex width-full row gap-m padding-l" style="max-width: 600px">

 <p>flexible layout</p>